ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

 eV.

 !!! example "Task 3.4 - Plotting the band structure"
-    Run either the python script to plot the band structure of diamond.
+    Run the python script to plot the band structure of carbon diamond.

     ??? success "Final result"
         <figure markdown="span">